v-sbradley/bacx-pr/topics/topic-types.md

 - You might include both overview and procedural information in a Get started topic, basically anything needed to get the user acquainted with what they need to do to get started.

 ### Title
-- Write as “Get started  with <Product name>” or “Get started  with <feature>”, depending on the content in the topic.
+- Write as “Get started  with &lt;Product name&gt;” or “Get started  with &lt;feature&gt;”, depending on the content in the topic.
 - Do not use “Getting started” in the title.

 ### Example